Mariensäule

 How long should I spend visiting?

-Visitors typically spend around 30 minutes to an hour at the Mariensäule, allowing time for exploration and reflection.
+Visitors typically spend about an hour at the Mariensäule, allowing for exploration and photography.

 Is photography allowed?